lilyswjin/shopify-challenge-2019/README.md

 In your application, please include:

 1. A link to your codebase, for review.
-2. A link to a hosted version, for testing.
+2. A link to a hosted version, for testing: https://shopify-challenge-19.herokuapp.com/